nxtreasuryorg/Agent/Technical_Implementation_Guide.md

 ## 🎯 Overview

-This guide provides a step-by-step technical implementation roadmap for building the Nxtreasury Single Agent, prioritizing payment processing over investment features.
+This guide provides a step-by-step technical implementation roadmap for building the Nxtreasury Treasury Team with hierarchical management, prioritizing payment processing over investment features.
 Each phase builds upon the previous one, ensuring a solid foundation before adding complexity.

 ## 🤖 Framework Selection Strategy